RMWinslow/RMWinslow.github.io/202/inflation-costs.md

     - **Shoe-leather Costs** are the resources wasted when people try to avoid holding onto money.
 As in, "you'll wear out your shoes going to the bank."
 These are typically small nowadays, especially with modern payment technology, but in periods of hyperinflation, shoe-leather costs can be rather dramatic.
 - Agreements about future payments are often expressed in nominal terms.
 So unexpectedly high inflation can result in:
     - Unintentionally higher taxes on savings and capital gains.
-    - Higher-than-expected real interest rates, which results in a transfer of wealth from lendors to borrowers.
+    - Higher-than-expected real interest rates, which results in a transfer of wealth from lenders to borrowers.